trentm/go-ecslog/README.md

 # Config file

-Any of the following `ecslog` options can be set in a "~/.ecslog.toml" file.
+Any of the following `ecslog` options can be set in a `~/.ecslog.toml` file.
 See https://toml.io/ for TOML syntax information.
-The `--no-config` option can be used to ignore "~/.ecslog.toml", if there is one.
+The `--no-config` option can be used to ignore `~/.ecslog.toml`, if there is one.

-For example:
+An example config:

 ```
 format="compact"